 Notes

-- *If you do not have vanilla sugar on hand, it can be purchased on Amazon, or you can make your own using vanilla extract.
+- Buying vanilla sugar - If you do not have vanilla sugar on hand, it can be purchased on Amazon.

-- How to make vanilla sugar: In a food processor, combine ¼ cup of granulated sugar with ½ teaspoon of vanilla extract.
+- Making vanilla sugar - In a food processor, combine ¼ cup of granulated sugar with ½ teaspoon of vanilla extract.
 Spread it out to dry.
 Once dried, the sugar will be clumpy.
 Transfer back to the food processor and pulse until you have a sugar consistency again.

 - One packet of vanillezucker/vanillinzucker contains about 1.5 teaspoons of vanilla sugar.
 To make 24 cookies with this recipe, you will need 3 packets of vanilla sugar, or 4.5 teaspoons.

-- Almonds can be substituted with walnuts or hazelnuts.
+- Almonds can be substituted with walnuts or hazelnuts if desired.

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!